devendra-yadav/mayud_token/README.md

 This token is mintable.

+There is a total of 4% fee for each transaction: -
+1. There is a 2% fee for development purposes.
+2. There is a 2% fee for marketing purposes.

 ## CMDs
     To run the automated tests : `npx hardhat test .\test\mayudToken.js` To deploy on the network : `npx hardhat run .\scripts\deploy.js --network goerli`